yopst/startup/conflictTest.md

 some text
 more text
 Hello from Github
-Conflicting addition to the same file
+Conflicting addition to the same file woeifnwef